mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 ## error handling

-If an exception occurs when `await`ing for a `Promise`, you can handle the error like a common error using a `try...catch` block.
+If an exception occurs when `await`ing for a `Promise`, you can handle the error just like a common error using a `try...catch` block.

 ```javascript
 function promiseReject() {